Ryan Neil: Career

 Neil's bonsai were exhibited in "American Bonsai: The Unbridled Art of Ryan Neil" at the Portland Japanese Garden in 2016.
-Also in 2016, Ryan and Chelsea organized the "The Artisans Cup," a juried competition of American bonsai held at the Portland Art Museum.
+Also in 2016, Ryan organized "The Artisans Cup," a juried competition of American bonsai held at the Portland Art Museum.
 Neil hosts the podcast Asymmetry.

+Neil is featured in the 2023 HBO Documentary by Irene Taylor, "Trees and Other Entanglements."